KULL-Centre/PRISM/software/make_prism_files/README.txt

 3.1.1.
 run:
 make_prism_clinvar.py
-, making sure line 526 is pointed to the flat file sorted by symbol!
+, making sure line 526 is pointed to the text file sorted by symbol!
 This is very important, otherwise it will not work properly.
 The file I've used is /storage1/hezscha/data/clinvar/variant_summary.sort.symbol .
 The script will go through the file and process it symbol by symbol, producing one prism_clinvar file per named refseq transcript (within the same symbol) and per uniprot ID associated to the refseq transcript, or to the HGNC if there are no uniprot IDs directly cross-referenced to the transcript.

 ------
 4. Creating prism spliceAI files